burdettadam/indy-hipe/text/indy-docs-repo/README.md

 ## Proposed Hosting

-### GitHub Pages
+### ~~GitHub Pages~~

-GitHub provides free hosting for project web pages.
+~~GitHub provides free hosting for project web pages.
 To use GitHub pages, navigate to settings and point GitHub to the appropriate branch.
-With deployment tools like [mkdocs](https://www.mkdocs.org/user-guide/deploying-your-docs/#github-pages) or [sphinx](http://www.sphinx-doc.org/en/master/), GitHub Pages are easy to maintain.
+With deployment tools like [mkdocs](https://www.mkdocs.org/user-guide/deploying-your-docs/#github-pages) or [sphinx](http://www.sphinx-doc.org/en/master/), GitHub Pages are easy to maintain.~~

+###Read The Docs
+Read The Docs provides free hosting.
+To use read-the-docs, a indy read-the-docs acount owner points read-the-docs to project source code and adds a webhook to GitHub that notifies read-the-docs on updates.
+Read-the-docs also supports markdown, indy's preferred documentation format.

 ## Proposed Documentation Structure